1.2. CWDM based on cascaded MZI lattice filters¶

 # Directional coupler class

-coupler_class = pdk.DirectionalCouplerSPower
+coupler_class = pdk.SiDirectionalCouplerSPower

 trace_template = coupler_class().get_default_view(i3.LayoutView).ports[0].trace_template.cell

-# Get the length from the fsr
+# Get the length from the FSR

-length = get_mzi_delta_length_from_fsr(trace_template=trace_template,
+length = get_mzi_delta_length_from_fsr(

 fsr=fsr,

-# Get delta Pi
+# Get delta pi

 length_pi = get_length_pi(center_wavelength=center_wavelength, trace_template=trace_template)